Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Getting there: French side's southwestern coast, near the Lowlands.
 Short path from the road.

-Insider tip: Walk to the far western end where the cliffs create a sheltered cove.
+Local tip: Walk to the far western end where the cliffs create a sheltered cove.
 Often nearly empty, always stunning.

 Cupecoy Beach

-The most dramatic beach on the island.
-Towering sandstone cliffs carved into arches and caves line the shore.
 The beach splits into pocket coves separated by rock formations, each one feeling private and enclosed.
 At low tide you can walk between them; at high tide some become their own isolated worlds.
-Late-afternoon light turns the cliffs gold and makes the caves glow.

 Best for: Photographers, explorers, couples seeking a unique setting.